OperationSpark/high-school-prep/required-accounts.md

 gracejones@gmail.com

-If your first and last name are taken, try adding a postfix, something semantic like the short form for your city of birth:
+If your first and last name are already in use, try adding a postfix, something semantic like the short form for your city of birth:

 gracejonesnola@gmail.com